DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Managing files/Archiving files.md

 Archiving of inbound and/or outbound filess attachments can be processed as a recurring batch.

-Th process removes the document attachment record and marks the EDI import/export record as archived.
+The process removes the document attachment record and marks the EDI import/export record as archived.
 The document removal option is managed by **Organization administration > Document management > Document types**

 **Field** 	                                | **Description**